Why safari In Uganda

 The great people and culture is overwhelming.
 Uganda boosts of about 56 tribes.
 Think about 56 languages spoken in one place equivalent to the size of the state of Oregon.
 The hospitality of the people of Uganda is second to none.
 The country is peaceful with no major civil war reported in the last 15 years.

 Uganda has 10 national parks and 7 game reserves.
 Each park boots of something special.
 Bwindi?
 Think gorillas, Mgahinga think golden monkeys, Mburo think Zebras, Queen Elizabeth think tree climbing lions, Kidepo think Cheetahs, Rwenzori think the snowcapped mountain.
-Elgon think the world’s largest caldera, Murchison Falls think the strongest falls in the world, Kibaale think Chimpanzees and Semuliki.
+Elgon think the world’s largest caldera, Murchison Falls national park think the strongest falls in the world, Kibaale think Chimpanzees and Semuliki.